-This healthy berry clafoutis is the perfect way to make use of all those summer berries.
+This simple berry clafoutis is the perfect way to make use of all those summer berries.
 Dairy-free and whole grain, it’s amazingly simple to whip up and is sure to please your family and impress your guests.
-Ideal for a special breakfast or dessert!
+Ideal for a special breakfast, snack, or dessert!

 We have had a happy surplus of berries from our farm share recently.
 And while they usually start flying out of their containers as soon as we pick them up, sometimes they linger a little longer, giving me time to think up a creative way to use them.